 - If the emergency room refers you to another physician for follow-up, you MUST get a referral from Student Health first, or your referral will NOT be covered as an in-network benefit by the Columbia University Student Health Insurance Plan.
 Call 212-305-3400 during business hours to make an appointment to get your referral.

-- See Aetna Student Health Plan Design and Benefits Summary (2020-2021) for detailed information about insurance coverage, including emergency room and ambulance copays.
+- See Aetna Student Health Insurance Plan Summary of Benefits and Coverage 2021-2022 for detailed information about insurance coverage, including emergency room and ambulance copays.
+Students can also view more information about Health Insurance at Student Health on Haven.